-Children with bilateral atresia will need some form of auditory stimulation via bone-conduction to hear speech clearly at a normal level.
+Children with bilateral Atresia will need some form of auditory stimulation via bone-conduction to access speech at a normal level.
 With this group of children, the decision is whether one bone conduction hearing device is adequate or whether a bilateral fitting is more appropriate.
-As we are aware, there is little to no transcranial attenuation of bone-conducted sound, although this has been shown to vary between patients and is also frequency dependent, with high frequencies demonstrating slightly more attenuation than low frequencies56.
-Therefore, we could expect that with one bone conduction hearing device, and given that we have determined that both cochleae have hearing function within normal limits, both cochleae would receive some stimulation from this device, although this may not be equal.
-However, the positioning of the device which conventionally is on the mastoid, means that sounds arriving from the environment on the contralateral side will be blocked by the head, either introducing a slight delay in processing, or a reduction in level caused by the head shadow, suggesting it may be beneficial to have a device on both sides so that the wearer has bilateral input.
+As we are aware, there is little to no transcranial attenuation of bone-conducted sound, although this has been shown to vary between patients.
+It is also frequency dependent, with higher frequencies demonstrating slightly more attenuation than lower frequencies52.
+Therefore, we could expect that with one bone conduction hearing device, given that we have determined that both cochleae have hearing function within normal limits, both cochleae would receive some stimulation from this device, although this may not be equal.
+However, the positioning of the device, which conventionally is on the mastoid, means that sounds arriving from the environment on the contralateral side will be blocked by the head.
+This can either introduce a slight delay in processing or a reduction in level caused by the head shadow.
+This would suggest it may be beneficial to have a device on both sides so that the wearer has bilateral input.

-As for unilateral hearing loss, evidence for bilateral bone conduction hearing implants is very limited.
-A study investigating the effect of adding a contralateral bone conduction hearing implant to patients who had had a unilateral bone conduction hearing implant for many years found that 3/4 patients showed significant improvement on a localisation test with bilateral bone conduction hearing implants but speech recognition in noise was unchanged57.
+Evidence for bilateral bone conduction hearing implants is very limited.
+A study investigating the effect of adding a contralateral bone conduction hearing implant to patients who had had a unilateral bone conduction hearing implant for many years found that 3/4 of patients showed significant improvement on a localisation test with bilateral bone conduction hearing implants but speech recognition in noise was unchanged53.
 This study had only 4 participants.
-A second study again followed similar principles of providing a second bone conduction hearing implant later in life, but demonstrated a significant improvement in scores of speech recognition in both quiet and in noise58.
-Authors from a UK centre have shown marginal improvement in listening to speech in noise when fitted bilaterally over unilaterally59.
+A second study again followed similar principles of providing a second bone conduction hearing implant later in life, but demonstrated a significant improvement in scores of speech recognition in both quiet and in noise54.
+Authors from a UK centre have shown marginal improvement in listening to speech in noise when fitted bilaterally over unilaterally55.

-All these studies have used patients who had a long period of usage of unilateral bone conduction hearing implant before being fitted with a second contralateral bone conduction hearing implant.
+All of these studies have used patients who had a long period of usage of a unilateral bone conduction hearing implant before being fitted with a second contralateral bone conduction hearing implant.
 This could have significant impact on trying to generalise the findings to infants who we may consider providing with two bone conduction hearing devices from initial diagnosis.
-We may expect that the participants in the studies could have suffered a degree of auditory deprivation of the unaided ear, although with previous mention of transcranial amplification this may not entirely be the case.
+We may expect that the participants in the studies could have suffered a degree of auditory deprivation of the unaided ear, although with previous mention of transcranial transmission this may not entirely be the case.
 Certainly they will not have had true bilateral amplification previously, therefore the brain's ability to realise binaural cues may be impaired or limited.

-3.2 EVIDENCE FOR PSYCHOLOGICAL IMPACT OF MICROTIA AND ATRESIA
+3.2 EVIDENCE FOR PSYCHOSOCIAL IMPACT OF MICROTIA AND ATRESIA

-There are few studies exploring the psychological effects of microtia and/or atresia but there is some evidence of emotional distress as a result of microtia.
+There are few studies exploring the psychosocial impact of Microtia and Atresia but there is some evidence of emotional distress as a result of these conditions.